 The course was set to begin in downtown Elkmont, Alabama, near the area in which Ludivine lives.
-As they were passing near the starting line, April Hamlin, Ludivine’s owner let her out to go and relieve herself in a public toilet.
-When the shot was fired, Ludivine started running along with the runners up until the finish line. (the article continues after the ad)
+As they were passing near the starting line, April Hamlin, Ludivine’s owner, let her out to go and relieve herself in a public toilet.
+But when the shot was fired, Ludivine started running along the runners up until the finish line: (the article continues after the ad)

 “Apparently she went to the race start and took off win the runners at the starting shot.
 She stayed with a few of the front runners, ran off to sniff some animal carcasses, romp in the water, and then back to the race.
 I understand she stayed on the course for 13.1 miles, finished seventh, and was the highest placed female,” Hamlin told a reporter from CNN.